ferredev/ferredev/README.md

 ###

 <p align="left">- 🔭 I’m working as a student at an ITIS, currently focused on pursuing a degree in computer science.<br>- 📚 I'm currently learning about various aspects of cybersecurity, delving into the intricacies of securing digital systems.<br>- ⚡ In my free time, I engage in regular workouts at the gym to maintain a healthy balance between mental and physical well-being.<br><br>

+# 🛠 Interests and Expertise

-<h3 align="left">🛠 Interests and Expertise</h3>- 💻 My interests in the field of computer science gravitate towards software-related disciplines.
+- 💻 My interests in the field of computer science gravitate towards software-related disciplines.
 I am particularly passionate about working with databases, developing websites, exploring data analysis techniques, and diving into the realms of artificial intelligence.<br>- 🌐 As part of my ongoing projects, I am actively involved in crafting a website for a music studio, combining my technical skills with a keen interest in the world of music.<br>- 🚀 Proficient in object-oriented programming, I enjoy creating efficient and scalable solutions to complex problems, applying principles of software engineering to build robust applications.<br><br>

+# 👁 Current Focus

-<h3 align="left">👁 Current Focus</h3>- 🎓 As an 18-year-old student, my educational journey in informatics is complemented by a dedicated focus on enhancing my skills in software development and related domains.<br>- 🌟 My recent foray into cybersecurity reflects my commitment to staying abreast of the latest security trends and technologies, contributing to a safer digital environment.<br><br>Feel free to explore my GitHub repositories to get a glimpse of my coding adventures and the projects I'm currently working on!</p><br>
+- 🎓 As an 18-year-old student, my educational journey in informatics is complemented by a dedicated focus on enhancing my skills in software development and related domains.<br>- 🌟 My recent foray into cybersecurity reflects my commitment to staying abreast of the latest security trends and technologies, contributing to a safer digital environment.<br><br>Feel free to explore my GitHub repositories to get a glimpse of my coding adventures and the projects I'm currently working on!</p><br>

 ###

-<h3 align="left">🛠 Language and tools</h3>
+# 🛠 Language and tools :

 ###